 - Electric Current = Voltage/ Resistance

-- Voltage in this situation is used to refer to voltage difference.
+- "Voltage" is used to refer to voltage difference.
 This is the difference in electrical energy potential between any two points.

 - Sub-Ohm vapers use this law to predetermine the power output of their devices.
-In this case, if you decrease the resistance of your atomizer (Ohms), the power output of your device will increase.
+If you decrease the resistance of your atomizer (Ohms), the power output of your device will increase.
 This means more vapor will be generated.

 - This law is especially applied to mechanical mods with a fixed voltage.
-If you want to increase the quality of your vapor, the only alternative you have is to decrease the resistance of your atomizer, thereby increasing the output power.
+If you want to increase the quality of your vapor, decrease the resistance of your atomizer, thereby increasing the output power.

-When applying this law of vaping, it’s important to note that more amperage is required as resistance is reduced.
+When applying this law to vaping, it’s important to note that more amperage is required as resistance is reduced.
 This means that your batteries or coils will be generating more heat.
-Therefore, always ensure that your batteries never exceed their amperage limit as this could lead to an explosion or fire.
+Therefore, always ensure that your batteries never exceed their amperage limit, as this could lead to an explosion or fire.